Blue Bird Mini Bird: Mechanical Details

 The Mini Bird was based on Chevrolet's P30 step-van chassis and was initially available only with a gasoline engine.
 In the 1980s, diesel engines (the Chevrolet 6.2L) became an option.
 In the 1990s, the 6.2L diesel V8 was replaced with a more powerful 6.5L diesel.

 Manufacturing

 Unlike other models in the Blue Bird lineup, the Mini Bird was not assembled in Fort Valley, Georgia.
 Assembly of the Mini Bird took place in Buena Vista, Virginia (Blue Bird East; which closed in 1992) and in Mount Pleasant, Iowa (Blue Bird Midwest, which closed in 2002).
+Following the closure of Blue Bird Midwest in 2002, Blue Bird ended production of the Mini Bird.